The popular medication Depakote has recently been linked to a variety of birth defects in children whose mothers took the drug while pregnant.

-If you took Depakote while pregnant and your child experienced any of these birth defects, contact the experienced attorneys at Lynch Law Firm today.
+If you took Depakote while pregnant and your child experienced any of these birth defects, contact the experienced attorneys at Lynch Law Firm, PC today.

 Find out if a Depakote lawsuit is right for you.
 Complete a Free Case Evaluation form.